Sue Barnard Chair

 Don has been the Chief Executive of Shared Care Scotland since January 2006.
 Prior to this he was the Programme Director in Edinburgh for the international leadership development charity Common Purpose, and before this was 8 years with The Duke of Edinburgh's Award as Assistant then Deputy Director for Scotland.
 Don has also worked in the outdoor education and environment sectors.
 Voluntary roles have included membership of the Visiting Committee for Polmont Young Offenders Institution and currently a Board Director for GreenTeam, an Edinburgh based environmental education charity.

 Lesley Gudgeon Administrator

 Amanda has been working at the Shared Care Scotland office since September 2010, she has over 10 years secretarial experience and returning to work in the voluntary sector after a four year career break has been influenced by her volunteering work.
 Amanda is a trustee with FACE a Cancer Charity based in Edinburgh and is involved with Samaritans.
 Amanda lives in Dunfermline with her husband and 2 children.
-Amanda is the main point of contact for any administrative enquiries about our online directory of short break service.
+Amanda is the point of contact for any administrative enquiries about the Short Break Fund and our online directory of short break services.

 Christi Rankin Short Break Fund Manager